 Ms. Patricia, also known as Doña Patty, has raised two wonderful children, as a single mother, both of which are college graduates and one of those is Mrs. Cynthia Reimann!
 She is very proud of her children, to say the least!

 Today, Doña Patty is employed as a part time Crossing Guard for Hayward Unified School District and as a Teachers Assistant/Maintenance Director for Academia de Mi Abuela .
 Ms. Patricia truly admires the joy, fun and innocence that children bring to her life.
 She is always eager to cook for the children and to please them in any way that she can--Doña Patty is truly the grandmother (abuela, as others may call her) of the school!

-Mrs. Leonor Dukes, Administrative Assistant and Head Teacher
+Mrs. Leonor Dukes, Administrative Assistant and Master Teacher

 Dr. Jason D. Reimann, Board of Directors of Academia De Mi Abuela

 Jason Reimann, Ed.D. is an educational leader, advocate for young people, a father and husband.
 Throughout his career, Dr. Reimann has dedicated himself to the work of celebrating diversity, serving all students and making sure that education results in the development of happy, healthy and successful young people.
 As a fourth-generation educator, the love for teaching and learning was a part of his family culture.